mgrobaker/earthquake_streaming/README.md

 Such systems have limitations.
 They are expensive and often slow to develop.
 There is rework since each country develops its own earthquake detection system on its own.
 Finally, the systems themselves often have a high false positive rate and therefore are not very effective.

 ### OpenEEW solution
-To address these shortcomings, an organization called [OpenEEW](https://openeew.com/) (short for "early earthquake warning") has made an open source solution.
+To address these shortcomings, an organization called [OpenEEW](https://openeew.com/) (EEW="early earthquake warning") has made an open source solution.
 It detects earthquakes using cheap $50 IoT accelerometers.
 As of 2020, they have deployed several dozen of these across Latin America, with plans to expand across the globe.

 They have made the accelerometer data publically available on [AWS](https://registry.opendata.aws/grillo-openeew/): there is 1TB of it already on S3.
 This represents 3 years of sensor data, from 2017 to date.